Freshwater Molluscan Shells /

 projection on columella.

-variable shells to this species.
+variable shells in this species.
 These came from (left to right) Roanoke River

 in western Virginia, Appomatox River in central Virginia, Buffalo Creek in